jasmineblackdev/jasmineblackdev/README.md

 - I enjoy taking complex designs and turning them into clean code
 - I’m passionate about mobile-first experiences
 - My background gives me the rare mix of **designer + developer**

 ---

+## ⭐ Notes for Reviewers
+This GitHub is actively maintained and evolving.
+Projects are built with real users, real problems, and real scalability in mind — not just tutorials.

+---